evosasori/gnirehtet/readme.md

-# Gnirehtet - Reverse USB Tethering for Arch Linux
+# Gnirehtet - Reverse USB Tethering for Linux

 Share your computer's internet connection with your Android device through USB using Rust-based Gnirehtet.